 The distinctive front grill with its Growler logo make a definite brand statement but I have to question their efficiency impact.

 Also embedded in the grill is a front facing camera which when coupled with cameras in the mirrors, tailgate and front window offer the abiltiy to have a 360 degree camera view.
 Now for reason Jaguar only know the default for this view is to have it really tiny desipte the fact that the centre dashboard has a very large wide-angled screen embedded.
 A number of reviewers have mentioned this as a negative.
-Fortunately this is only the default and you can choose to have a much larger landscape view along with having it appear when reversing.
+Fortunatelythey obviously didn't know that this is only the default and you can choose to have a much larger landscape view along with having it appear when reversing.

 Let us talk about the infotainment system.
 It is obviously a hybrid of separate systems hidden under JLRs common design interface.
 For example the navigation system is updated separately from the rest of the infotainment and that download comes from Here maps.
 It is also not possible to share information from say the phone contacts to the navigation system.
 At times the system can seem sluggish - particularly when bringing up settings - but in day to day use it is actually fine.
 Navigation is good, the Here maps are kept pretty well up to date (even if updating is a painful process) I loved the way the navigation can also be displayed on the main drivers dashboard and even on the rather brilliant heads up display.

 This latter is clear and bright.
 Clearly visible in all lights.
 It displays all the information you could desire including curent speed, the current speed limit (based either on map data or the traffic sign recognition), playing media, incoming calls, and the aforementioned navigation.
 This is configurable through a steering wheel controlled menu on the main drivers dashboard.
 This dashboard is actually another LCDD screen (one of five in the car (eight if you have rear climate control)) and is very configurable.
 You can have a single dial, 2 dials or even a full map screen.